Credit Card Merchant Fees

 How to Avoid Interchange Downgrades

 Interchange downgrades can be expensive.
-Some interchange downgrades are nearly 1% higher than the target interchange category.
+Some interchange downgrades are over 1% higher than the target interchange category.
+That’s a ton of money.

 Final Thoughts on Interchange Downgrades

-Interchange downgrades are something that every CFO, controller, and business owner need to understand.
+Interchange downgrades are something that every business owner need to understand.
 Yet they are rarely talked about.

 Downgrades can be a complex subject.
 Especially with the credit card brands and merchant account providers adjusting their fee schedules and making changes.